 Perspective | Trump tested positive for a contagious illness.
-But for people of color, concerns remain about the one he already spread.
+But for people of color, concerns remain about the one he has already spread.

 So the same man who prayed for John Lewis is now praying for Trump?
 I ask him.

-“John Lewis would be doing the same thing if he were alive,” says Twyman who has been trying to get Lewis nominated for the Nobel Peace Prize.
+“John Lewis would be doing the same thing if he were alive,” says Twyman, who has been trying to get Lewis nominated for the Nobel Peace Prize.
 “He was a forgiving man.
 He would not be happy that this man has this ailment.”

 This ailment.
-We are taking about the coronavirus at that moment, but a few seconds later, it becomes clear that it’s impossible to discuss Trump’s current contagious illness without also acknowledging the one he’s already spread.
+We are talking about the coronavirus at that moment, but a few seconds later, it becomes clear that it’s impossible to discuss Trump’s current contagious illness without also acknowledging the one he has already spread.

-The country’s focus right now is correctly on hoping for a full and fast recovery — mine too.
-But in the last four years, he has coughed out enough racist and divisive statements that he has made our nation sick in a way that goes beyond a microscopic virus and his failure to take it seriously.
+The country’s focus right now— mine, too — is correctly on hoping for a full and fast recovery.
+But in the past four years, Trump has coughed out enough racist and divisive statements that he has made our nation sick in a way that goes beyond a microscopic virus and his failure to take it seriously.

-He has left Black and Brown people afraid not just of covid-19, which has caused those communities to bear a disproportionate amount of the losses, but he has also left them fearful of their fellow Americans.
+He has left Black and Brown people afraid not just of covid-19, which has caused those communities to bear a disproportionate number of the losses, but he has also left them fearful of their fellow Americans.

 After the last debate, much of the commentary focused on how it was a hot mess of a discussion.
-But for many people of color I know, even those who don’t normally follow politics, what set off the steady beeping in their minds, warning them like a carbon monoxide detector that something dangerous might be in the air, was the president’s response to being asked if he would condemn White supremacists.
+But for many people of color I know, even those who don’t normally follow politics, what set off the steady beeping in their minds, warning them like a carbon monoxide detector that something dangerous might be in the air, was the president’s response to being asked whether he would condemn white supremacists.
 His now-infamous response was to tell the Proud Boys to “stand back and stand by.”

-There has been discussion since then about what the Proud Boys stand for, and whether it’s more correct to describe them as a far-right group or a hate group or something else.
+There has been discussion since then about what the Proud Boys stand for and whether it’s more correct to describe them as a far-right group, hate group or something else.
 It doesn’t matter.
-Trump is the one who placed the group in the context of White supremacy and even if you replace their name with another one, the phrase “stand back and stand by” remain fighting words.
+Trump is the one who placed the group in the context of white supremacy, and even if you replace its name with another one, the phrase “stand back and stand by” remains fighting words.

-They remain intimidating to Americans who wanted to hear their president say forcefully, and convincingly, “There is no place for groups that spew hate in this country.”
+Those words remain intimidating to Americans who wanted to hear their president say forcefully, and convincingly, “There is no place for groups that spew hate in this country.”

 They remain disappointing to Americans who wanted him to counter the many statements he has made during his presidency that have disparaged people of color and empowered those who see them as less than.